-- 13. Clean the exterior surfaces of food containers, such as cans and jars, of visible soil before opening. - 14.
+Uncover containers of food during the initial quick cool-down phase to facilitate cooling. - 14.
+Clean the exterior surfaces of food containers, such as cans and jars, of visible soil before opening. - 15.
 Store damaged goods in a separate location.
 Refer to Segregating Damaged Goods SOP.